larabohnenblust/MastersThesis/StableExample/README.md

-THe plots and computation for the Section 5: Stable Example
+THe plots and computation for the SECTION 5: Stable Example

 StableExample.py:
 - Run the python file and the plots for